How Asia Can Become a Knowledge Economy

-However, the seminar seeks to highlight that the application of information and communication technology (ICT), higher levels of skills, education, and innovation can transform low income economies as well - technology options to reduce delivery cost of government services; e-learning can promote inclusive education; higher skills and technology can benefit agriculture in frontier areas such as biotech and can increase the productivity of services.
+However, the application of information and communication technology (ICT), higher levels of skills, education, and innovation can transform low income economies as well - technology options to reduce delivery cost of government services; e-learning can promote inclusive education; higher skills and technology can benefit agriculture in frontier areas such as biotech and can increase the productivity of services.
 KBEs require developing countries to invest in “knowledge infrastructure” in the form of ICT, R&D and science and technology, tertiary education, innovation capabilities such as technology parks as well as a supportive economic and institutional regime that supports entrepreneurship.

 The current set of circumstances put developing Asia in an advantageous position - growing share of trade within Asia, which was 58% of total trade in Asia; the potential of an expanding ‘middle pyramid’ of a large and growing middle class, projected to account for 50% of the world’s middle class and over 40% of global middle class spending by 2020; the popularization of low-cost or ‘frugal’ innovation specifically tailored to mass markets; the unprecedented advent of mobile telephony with Asia expected to gain a share of 47% of global mobile data traffic by 2017; boom in demand for frontier technology areas such as semiconductors, biotech and solar photovoltaic; and leading in outsourcing of global services for IT, BPO and voice services.